-Ill-treatment must never be seen as normal

-The closed and isolated nature of prisons can offer the opportunity for abusive actions to be committed with impunity, sometimes in an organised manner and at other times because of the actions of individual members of staff.
-There is a danger that in countries or institutions where the punitive function of prisons is given priority, actions which amount to torture or ill-treatment, such as routine unlawful use of force and beatings, can come to be regarded by staff as 'normal' behaviour.
+Torture must never be seen as normal The closed and isolated nature of prisons can offer the opportunity for abusive actions to be committed with impunity, sometimes in an organised manner and at other times because of the actions of individual members of staff.
+There is a danger that in countries or institutions where the punitive function of prisons is given priority, actions which amount to torture, such as routine unlawful use of force and beatings, can come to be regarded by staff as 'normal' behaviour.